TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualnetwork_vnetpeering-tsg/check-unknown-errors.md

 # Check VNet peering errors

 It looks like this is not an error message with a known solution.
 We'll have to investigate to find a solution and update the knowledge base.
-I'll begin looking into this issue with priority to find a solution and follow up.

 ## **Recommended Steps**